ruturajreddy/LABAlgorithm/README.md

   - electric discharge machining
   - micro-machining processes
     - outperformed SA, fbest and fbetter by achieving 76%, 85% and 75% minimization of Ra respectively for micro-milling with 0.7 mm tool diameter
-    - achieved 81%, 72%, 85% minimization of Ra when compared to SA, fbest and fbetter for 1 mm tool diameter
+    - achieved 81%, 72%, 85% minimization of Ra when compared to SA, $f_best$ and fbetter for 1 mm tool diameter
     - achieved 24% and 34% minimization of Bh and Bt as compared to SA for micro-drilling with a tool diameter 0.5 mm
     - for tool diameters 0.8 mm and 0.9 mm, 16% and 3% minimization of Bt, respectively, were achieved as compared to SA
   - turning of titanium alloy in a minimum quantity lubrication environment